 The Rapid Response collection features objects, images, and personal expressions, made in response to the COVID-19 pandemic and to local initiatives in solidarity with Black Lives Matter.
 Rapid Response Collecting helps us to collect and preserve truths about how we are living today.

 - Under keyword search, put quotations around your search term (e.g. “Eramosa River”).
 Your search will provide results for records that include both words, used together.

 - Try to use specific words or phrases to keep your search results manageable.
 For example, there are 152 records for “Eramosa River” but 1,493 records for “river”.

-Our staff responds to over 800 research requests annually.
-Photographs and maps are among the materials most frequently accessed.
-If the answers cannot be found from within our collection, we can direct you to other resources such as Wellington County Museum & Archives, Guelph Public Library, and the University of Guelph.
+Our staff responds to hundreds of research requests annually.
+If the answers cannot be found within the collections at Guelph Museums, we can direct you to other regional resources, such as Wellington County Museum & Archives, Guelph Public Library and the University of Guelph.

-All research requests should be directed to Luke Stempien, Collections and Research Coordinator at 519-836-1221 x2776 or email@example.com
+To make a research request, contact Laura Coady, Collections and Research Coordinator at 519-836-1221 extension 2776 or [email protected]